Pajulahti Sports Institute

 Pajulahti Sports Institute (Liikuntakeskus Pajulahti) is a sports and leisure centre, situated in Nastola, Lahti, Finland.
-It is about an hour's drive away from Helsinki area, and fifteen minutes drive from Lahti city centre.
+It is about an hour's drive away from Helsinki area, and a fifteen-minute drive from Lahti.
 The school offers upper secondary level education.

-Pajulahti has a history of over 80 years.
-It was established in 1929 as a women gymnasts' summer training place.
-Pajulahti has grown into an active sports and leisure center during the last few decades.
+Pajulahti's history goes back to 1929, when it was established as a summer training centre for female gymnasts.
+Since then, Pajulahti has grown into an active sports and leisure centre.
 Pajulahti offers sport education, training facilities, conference and meeting facilities as well as fitness and wellness services.
-The Sport Institute is located close to nature and next to a lake.
+The Sports Institute is located close to nature and next to a lake.
 Both indoor and outdoor sports are taught there.

-There are about 350 students in Pajulahti Sports Institute.
+There are about 350 students at the Pajulahti Sports Institute.
 Since 2006, the executive director and the principal of the Sport Institute has been Lasse Mikkelsson.
-The director of the training centre and executive vice president is Mikko Levola.
+The centre's director and executive vice president is Mikko Levola.